 And the glory of His majesty,

 When He arises to shake the earth mightily.
-Isaiah 2:17-19 NKJV
+Isaiah 2:17-19 (NKJV)

-• The rich will crush the poor and use their plunder to build magnificent houses and line up properties house to house and field to field.
+- The rich will crush the poor and use their plunder to build magnificent houses and line up properties house to house and field to field.

-• They will drink intoxicating drink from day into the night.
+- They will drink intoxicating drink from day into the night.

-• They will justify the wicked and take away justice from the righteous for a bribe.
+- They will justify the wicked and take away justice from the righteous for a bribe.

-• They will call evil good, darkness light, and the bitter, sweet for their own gain.
+- They will call evil good, darkness light, and the bitter sweet, for their own gain.

-• They will worship idols of gold and silver.
+- They will worship idols of gold and silver.

-• They will scheme to commit fraud, robbery, and even murder.
+- They will scheme to commit fraud, robbery, and even murder.

-• They will indulge in sexual immorality, fornication, and adultery.
+- They will indulge in sexual immorality, fornication, and adultery.

 God is patient with us, but His patience will not last forever.
 Through His prophets, God has promised to shake the earth to get our attention before the return of Jesus Christ.

 26 whose voice then shook the earth; but now He has promised, saying, “Yet once more I shake not only the earth, but also heaven.”
-Hebrews 12:26 NKJV
+Hebrews 12:26 (NKJV)

-The good news is that we do not have to wait until Christ’s return to humble ourselves before our Creator and to seek forgiveness for all of our sins and shortcomings.
+Walking before God in a way that pleases Him is not about being perfect.
+Not a single one of us has been able to go through life without ever turning away from God and towards some type of sin – only Christ was able to do that.
+The sin that tempts me may be totally different from the one that tempts you, but Romans 3:23 tells us that we have all failed along these lines.
+The good news is that we do not have to wait until Christ’s return to humble ourselves before our Creator and to seek His forgiveness for all of our sins and shortcomings.
 God has made a provision for us – the death of Jesus Christ on the cross as a substitute for our sin, and His resurrection from the dead to give us new life.
-We have a sure foundation in that all who place their faith in Him will be raised up, as well.
+He is a sure foundation for all who place their faith in Him to be raised up, not to quiver in fear, at His return.

 Reflection